aau-claaudia/hpc/docs/external-hpc/index.md

 In addition to the HPC platforms that we provide locally at AAU, users can gain access to several powerful platforms made available through national and european cooperation.

-* **The national HPC ressources** are made available through DeiC (abbr.
+### National HPC ressources:
+Available via applications to DeiC calls (abbr.
 Danish e-infrastructure Consortium).
-To learn more about these facilities and how to gain access - read our page on [DeiC HPC resources](/external-hpc/deic-resources/).
+Learn more about these facilities and how to gain access - read our page on [DeiC HPC resources](/external-hpc/deic-resources/).

+### European HPC resources:
-* **The european HPC resources** are made available through EuroHPC.
-To learn more about these facilities and how to gain access - read our page on [EuroHPC resources](/external-hpc/eurohpc-resources/)
+Available via applications to EuroHPC calls.
+Learn more about these facilities and how to gain access - read our page on [EuroHPC resources](/external-hpc/eurohpc-resources/)

 We encourage all users to reach out for these resources - especially if they have large or continuous long-stretched resource needs.

 Researchers with less resource-demanding research projects are also welcome to apply for resources.

-**Consider applying for ressources** on an external HPC facility when:
+!!! info "Consider applying for ressources on an external HPC facility when:"

     - You have a concrete research project which requires HPC-ressources.
     - You need more compute time time, than you can acquire in our local platform portfolio.
     - You need a specific resource type that is not available in our local platform portfolio.

 <hr>
 # Open calls